 The Latest: Polish women march, demand equal rights, respect

-Police block women during a rally at the U.S. Embassy to mark International Women's Day Wednesday, March 8, 2017 in Manila, Philippines.
-Women all over the world mark the women's day with rallies and protests to highlight the role of women in society.
+Women all over the world mark the women's day with rallies and protests to highlight the... .
+Women display placards during a rally at the U.S. Embassy to mark International Women's Day Wednesday, March 8, 2017, in Manila, Philippines.

 Comments